PaddlePaddle/Serving/doc/CUBE_QUANT.md

 ```
 This command will convert the sparse parameter file SparseFeatFactors in the ctr_serving_model directory into a feature file (Sequence File format) in the cube_model directory.
 At present, the quantization tool only supports 8-bit quantization.
 In the future, it will support higher compression rates and more types of quantization methods.

-## Launch Serving by quantized model
+## Launch Serving by Quantized Model

 In Serving, a quantized model is used when using general_dist_kv_quant_infer op to make predictions.
 See python/examples/criteo_ctr_with_cube/test_server_quant.py for details.
 No changes are required on the client side.